HOUSE MANUAL (Everything you need to know, plus..)

 ELECTRICAL - Go to the circuit panel, which is located behind a wood covering above the toilet.
 If they are not on, turn on the water pump (#13) and the hot water heater (#10 & #11).

 WATER - In winter months we often drain the pipes to prevent freezing.
 Open a tap - if water comes out there’s nothing to do.
 If not, then proceed as follows: Go to the water tank room (door on your right as you go from living room to large bedroom).
-Look down and see the control handle in the line at your feet.
+Look down and see the yellow control handle in the line at your feet.
 Open it.
 Go outside and locate the tap beneath the kitchen window.
 It should be running.
 Shut it.
 Go back inside and shut all taps in kitchen and bathrooms.

 KITCHEN